Chaithra217/chaithra217/README.md

- Movie Ticket Booking System Proect
+ Movie Ticket Booking System Project

 <!--
 **Chaithra217/chaithra217** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.